mauriceweekscarter/MS587WebApp_DataBasesAssignment2.1AlienArchives/README.md

 ---

+### 📌 No Backend Server Required

+- Runs fully in browser.
+- No Flask, no Python.
+- 100% self-contained.

+---

 ### 📌 How to Run:

 1️⃣ Simply open `index.html` in any modern browser.
 2️⃣ Click on any book.
 3️⃣ Click "Read Aloud" to hear the eBook.

+---